nickolay-georgiev/TopTrade/README.md

 Demo project for trading stocks on NYSE build with Asp.net Core 5.0 MVC.
 Provided data is refreshing on 2 min. series.

+We kindly ask you do not operate with more than 1-2 stocks, because our provider is limmiting us up to 5 api calls per minute, every stock require at least 2 api calls.

+## Demo Accounts
+* Administrator

+User: admin@toptrade.com

+Password: adminpass
+##
+* AccountManager

+User: manager@toptrade.com

+Password: managerpass

 ## Roles